-Your medical professional will also observe your symptoms.
+- Your medical professional will also observe your symptoms.
 These symptoms are both mental and physical.
-If they are severe and lasting, you may be diagnosed with depression.
+If they are severe and lasting, you may be diagnosed with clinical depression.

-Your doctor should also note how the treatments have worked.
-Some treatments may be ineffective whereas other treatments offer significant improvement.
+- Your doctor should also note how the treatments have worked.
+Some treatments may be ineffective whereas other treatments may prove extremely effective.
 The side effects of these treatments are also important.
 Finally, your doctor should provide numerous examples of depression affecting your life.

 Following your doctor’s determination, the SSA will make its own determination.
-The SSA will evaluate your medical records to determine if your depression meets social security criteria.
-You will need to meet certain requirements to receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
+The SSA will evaluate your medical records to determine if your depression meets their criteria.
+You will need to satisfy certain requirements to receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.